 In 2003 the Ingula Partnership was established between Eskom, BirdLife South Africa and the Middelpunt Wetland Trust with a common conservation objective of managing the Ingula Pumped Storage Scheme as a sustainable conservation site.
 It is a classic example of how an industrial undertaking can be integrated within a conservation area and will hopefully provide a model for future conservation initiatives.
-Situated on the watershed between the Orange River in the eastern Free State and the Tugela River in KwaZulu-Natal, Ingula and its surrounding nature reserve provides a core conservation area and act as a catalyst to encourage conservation-based management principles for surrounding landowners and for socio-economic development for local communities.
+Situated on the continental watershed between the Orange River (from the Vaal River) in the eastern Free State and the Tugela River in KwaZulu-Natal, Ingula and its surrounding nature reserve provides a core conservation area and act as a catalyst to encourage conservation-based management principles for surrounding landowners and for socio-economic development for local communities.

 People of Ingula

 As Ingula and Grassland Conservation Project Manager, Carina is primarily tasked with monitoring the avian populations on the declared Ingula Nature Reserve and surrounding Protected Environments (i.e., Upper Wilge PE, and Sneeuwberg PE).
 This includes habitat management for three habitat types (i.e., grasslands, escarpment forests, and wetlands), monitoring breeding populations of several threatened species, monthly avifaunal surveys, implementing and updating Species Action Plans, and managing the national Southern Bald Ibis database and breeding monitoring using citizen scientists.
 She is also frequently engaging with provincial government, and landowners to assist with protected area expansion in the Eastern Free State and ensure a safe environment for this sensitive area and its biodiversity.